ʔ

 ʔam̓čút feed oneself

-ʔamnám̓ feed
+ʔamnám̓ to feed

 - kmix ilíʔ kʷu áˤčəntíxʷ, uɬ lut kʷu aksʔamnám̓ Just tie me there, and don’t feed me (PS)